Updated on August 25th, 2021 by Bob Ciura

 In addition, the largest stocks of the group often pay very respectable dividends, which help to smooth out total returns rough periods.
 Payout ratios tend to be lower for tech stocks as well so the dividends offer a lot of safety during downturns, increasing their appeal.

-You can download the complete list of all dividend paying tech sector stocks available on the big US market exchanges at the link below:
+You can download the complete list of all 330+ dividend paying tech stocks available on the big US market exchanges by clicking on the link below:

 The rankings in this article are derived from our expected total return estimates from Sure Analysis Research Database.
 The 10 largest dividend paying tech sector stocks by market cap are ranked in this article, with #10 having the lowest expected total returns and #1 having the highest.